 3.1.1 Submit not less than 5 nominations annually for the IAPA.

 3.1.2 Submit research reports on nominated projects as requested by IPA.

-3.1.3 Collect relevant further information for any case studies included in the Exhibition of IAPA Finalists.
+3.1.3 Collect relevant further information for any case studies included in the Exhibition of IAPA shortlisted case studies.

 3.2 Entitlements –

-3.2.1 Be a Member of the IPA, with an online archive established for each researcher.
+3.2.1 Be a Member of the IPA, with case studies researched by each researcher available in the online archive.